 Arriving Christmas 2020!

-Joe Sault, book II is ⅔ completed!
+Joe Sault, book II is close to completion!
 It should end up being roughly the same length as the previous novel, Wakeless.

 I’m currently targeting summer but will be satisfied if I can publish by Christmas.